 Alternatively, if you are thirsty you can take your book next door to the Vesuvio bar.
 On your way over there, you’ll pass Kerouac alley, where there are literary sayings embedded into the pavement.
 The saloon itself was established in 1948 and was the chief watering hole for Neal Cassady, Dean Moriarty, Jack Kerouac and other Beats.
 Have a beer, read your book and spend some time checking out the art on the walls.

 Tips for Visiting: City Lights and Vesuvio are located on Broadway in the North Beach neighborhood.
-The store is open daily from 10am-midnight and the bar is open for all-hours drinking everyday from 8am-2am.

 The Wave Organ in the Marina

 Located directly across from the Marina Green near the Golden Gate Yacht Club, this waterside park was originally part of the Exploratorium, SF’s hand’s on science museum.
 More than twenty pipes situated in the bay provide a unique symphony of natural music.
 Though this features is what brings most people here, it is also a spectacular spot for a picnic or to folic in the shallow waters while enjoying a close view of the Golden Gate Bridge.
 Note that the organ performs best at high tide.

 Tips for Visiting: The Wave Organ is a public sculpture and is “open” all the time.
 You can get to it by walking around the west side of the yacht harbor and past the yacht club to the jetty point.

 Kitchy Japanese Culture in Japantown

 (Recommended by Jessica of A Passion & A Passport)